oscarotero/history-navigator/README.md

         forward: function (page, oldPage, done) {
             console.log('Go to next page');

-            page.href;  //To get the url of the page page.title; //To change the page title
-            page.index; //To get the index position (0, 1, 2, ...)
-            page.foo = 'bar'; //Save your own data to retrieve it later

-            //We have loaded this page before
-            if (page.body) {
+            //If the page has been loaded before if (page.dom) {
-                document.querySelector('.container').innerHTML = page.body;
+                document.querySelector('.container').innerHTML = page.dom.querySelector('.container').innerHTML;
                 return done();
             }

+            //helper function to load the page using ajax this.load(page, function () {
+                //Get page info:
+                page.href;  //The url
+                page.title; //The title
+                page.index; //The index position (0, 1, 2, ...)
+                page.dom;   //The html document object

+                page.foo = 'bar'; //Save your own data to retrieve it later

-            //Load the page first time:
+                //Insert the content of the page
-            loadPage(page.href, function (response) {
-                page.title = response.title;
-                page.body = response.body;
-                document.querySelector('.container').innerHTML = page.body;
+                document.querySelector('.container').innerHTML = page.dom.querySelector('.container').innerHTML;

                 //This is an asyncronous callback, so use done() done();
             });